rfabbri/minus/tutorial/README.md

 ## Evaluate to check equation
-- How can we evaluate the the equations on the system? evaluate(F,x0||p0) only for F gatematrix, but we ony have gateSystem in Ex, not gatematrix.
+- How can we evaluate the the equations on the system?

+    - evaluate(F,x0||p0) only for F gatematrix,
+    - but we ony have gateSystem in Ex, not gatematrix.
+    - gateSystem is >= M2 1.14, whats the corresponding eval fn?

 Usually one creates gateSystem from Gatematrix:
 GS = gateSystem(GS)